Related Subjects:

 - Adenoma Sebaceum.

-Management: See NICE Acne vulgaris: management (NG198)
+Management: See NICE Acne Vulgaris: Management (NG198)

 - Acne Fulminans: Urgently refer to the hospital dermatology team for same-day assessment.

-Refer to Specialists
+Referral to Specialists

-- Diagnostic uncertainty or suspicion of acne conglobata or nodulo-cystic acne.
+- Diagnostic uncertainty or suspicion of acne conglobata or nodulocystic acne.

 - Moderate to severe acne unresponsive to prior treatments.

-- Acne causing scarring or pigment changes.
+- Acne causing scarring or pigmentation changes.

 - Acne with persistent psychological distress.